JohnGC1510/milestone_project_3/README.md

 - Click "Open with GitHub Desktop" and follow the instructions in the GitHub desktop application.
 Other ways to clone a repository can be found [here](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository#cloning-a-repository-to-github-desktop)

 ### Step 2 - Working with local clone
--  To work with the local clone you need to ensure all enviromental variables have been set in an env.py file.
+-  To work with the local clone you need to ensure all environmental variables have been set in an env.py file.
 These variables are private so ensure that you have a .gitignore file that prevents your env.py file being pushed to github.
 An example of a env.py file can be seen below:
 ```
 import os
 os.environ.setdefault("IP", "0.0.0.0")